 Boats available to rent are canoes, one-person kayaks, two-person kayaks, five-person rafts (6 with small children), tubes, and stand-up paddleboards.
 We have 100's of boats and we do not take reservations.
 Also offered are concessions, river merchandise, and river themed programs.
 Come paddle with us for a fun river trip enjoying outdoor adventures with friends and family!
 Go to the Boat Rental page for further details.
 To view the fall/winter programs we offer in the Ann Arbor parks view the new 2019_20 Fall Winter.pdf.

-We offer two river trips down the current, the 2.5 hour Barton to Galluip trip and the 1.5 hour Argo to Gallup trip, and 2 hour stillwater paddles in the reservoirs.
+We offer two river trips down the current, the 2.5 hour Barton to Galluip trip and the 1.5 hour Argo to Gallup trip, and 2-hour stillwater paddles in the reservoirs.
 Boats available are kayaks, canoes, rafts, SUPs, paddleboats, and rowboats and tubes for playing in the Argo Cascades.
-Gallup offers stillwater and the longer 2.5 hour river trip.
-Argo offers stillwater and the 1.5 hour river trip.
+Gallup offers river trip and stillwater paddles every day until Oct.
+20. Argo is closed for the season.

 Gallup Park Livery is located 3.7 miles downstream from Argo and is where our river trips end.
-The Gallup Livery offers the longer 2.5 hour river trip, stillwater boat rentals in 2.5 mile Gallup reservoir.
+The Gallup Livery offers the 1.5 hour river trip and stillwater boat rentals in 2.5 mile Gallup reservoir.
 Gallup is open every day in the fall from 11 a.m. to 7 p.m. with the last boat rental at 5 p.m.